Parliamentary.ai

 Overview

 This bill proposes a system for recalling elected representatives in England and Wales.
-If a sufficient number of voters sign a petition expressing a loss of confidence, a recall election will be held.
-If a majority votes to recall the representative, a by-election will follow.
+If a sufficient number of voters sign a petition expressing a loss of confidence, a recall election will be triggered.
+The bill specifies the process for initiating and conducting these recall petitions and elections.

 Description